callmeapj/Open-Library/README.md

 # Open-Library
-A basic app that uses splash screen,fragmentation,navigation menu,etc. which is meant to check if there exists any ebook for a particular book.
+A basic app that uses splash screen,fragmentation,navigation menu,firebase for signup,etc. which is meant to check if there exists any ebook for a particular book.